VesnaBozic/git-commands/README.md

 we can undo changes that we staged with git add

-## How to restor old version of file?
+## How to restore old version of file?

 with